Wednesday, June 30, 2010

 Jip’s garden

-Each afternoon he lowers the flags jipwebsm0005and takes them back upstairs.
+Each afternoon he lowers the flags and takes them back upstairs.
 Then he returns to collect up all the flowers and bouquets, baskets and pots and brings them up to the enclosed veranda.

 He locks the lattice veranda with a heavy chain.If he doesn’t lock up at night, ‘they’ come and steal from him.